huggingface/datasets/docs/source/how_to.md

 * How to manage the cache.

-You can also find guides on how to process enormous datasets with Beam, how to integrate with cloud storage providers, and how to add an index to search your dataset.
+You can also find guides on how to process massive datasets with Beam, how to integrate with cloud storage providers, and how to add an index to search your dataset.